Bisections

 We consider the same example as we had when demonstrating backtracking line search:

-For bracketing [4] we move an interval successively and simultaneously increase it in the hope that we observe a local minimum (see bracket_minimum
+Performing bisections requires providing an initial interval.
+If we are only given a single point instead of an interval we have to perform bracketing.
+For bracketing [2] we move an interval successively and simultaneously increase it in the hope that we observe a local minimum (see bracket_minimum).

 α₀ = 0.0